aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/README.md

 ## Create State Manager association

 1. In the AWS Systems Manager console, under Instances & Nodes, choose State Manager, and then choose Create association.
-2. For Name, enter  SQLServerLicenseTracker-Association.
+2. For Name, enter  SQLServerLicenseTrackingSolution-Association.
-3. In the search field, enter Primary-SQLServerLicenseTracker-Document, and then choose it in the results.
+3. In the search field, enter Primary-SQLServerLicenseTrackingSolution-Document, and then choose it in the results.
 4. For Document version, choose Default at runtime.
 5. Choose Simple execution.
 6. Under Input parameters, enter the following: